emil2k/go-aes/README.md

 The `key.file` stores the cipher key.

-*Done mainly as a learning a exercise by Emil Davtyan.*
+*Done mainly as a learning exercise by Emil Davtyan.*